Riebart/vivint.py/README.md

 As long as the process is running and state is maintained (think as a systemd process, script, long-lived container, or lambda function that doesn't 'time out'), the bearer token is automatically refreshed regularly, or when it expires (if regular refreshes were not successful).

+**NOTE:** The tokens obtained from an email login are valid for refresh for up to 6 hours.
+Beyond that you will need to re-authenticate.
+This occurs automatically if the session was created with a username and email, in which case a fresh login will be attempted if a token refresh fails.

 ### Thermostats

 Thermostat functionality was the main driver for this project, as currently you cannot have both the Smart Assistant control the thermostat, as well as a schedule for temperature setpoints.
 Rules can control the fan (on/off/toggle) based on time of day and duration, but not temperature.